HBPNeurorobotics/BlenderRobotDesigner/README.rst

 Troubleshooting
 --------

-If you get some comilation issues with any of Python libraries, you can try downloading precompiled .whl files from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+If you get some compilation issues with any of Python libraries, you can try downloading precompiled .whl files from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/

 Features
 --------